 This course provides an introduction to microcomputer operating systems.
 Topics include: a description of the operating system, system commands and effective and efficient use of the microcomputer with the aid of its system programs.
-Upon completion, students should understand the function and role of the operating system, its operational characteristics, its configuration, how to execute programs and efficient disk and file management.
+Upon completion, students should understand the function and role of the operating system, its operational characteristics, its confi uration, how to execute programs and efficient disk and file management.
 Code C

 CIS 250.
-E-Commerce (3-0-3) Prerequisite: As required by college.
+E-Commerce (3-0-3)